Tofazzal Islam: Early life and education

-Islam was born in 1966 in Shashai village of Brahmanbaria District in East Pakistan (now Bangladesh).
-His father, Bazlur Rahman, is a farmer and mother, Khaleda Khanom is a house wife.
-He witnessed the atrocities of Pakistani armies during liberation war of Bangladesh in 1971, which delayed starting of his primary education.
-He started his primary education from Grade 2 at a newly established a primary school at Shashai.
-As the elder son, during his primary and secondary education, he participated with his parents for maintaining the family from production of crops.
-He was a meritorious student in his schools and never stood second from Grade 2–10.
-He passed SSC and HSC from Satbarga High School and Brahmanbaria Government College, respectively securing First Division in both cases.
+Tofazzal was born on December 20 in 1966 in the village of Shashai, located in the Brahmanbaria district of what was then East Pakistan and is now Bangladesh.
+His father, Md Bazlur Rahman, was a farmer, while his mother, Khaleda Khanom, managed the household.
+His early education was disrupted by the brutalities of the Pakistani army during the liberation war of Bangladesh in 1971.
+Consequently, he commenced his primary education at the second-grade level in a newly established primary school in Shashai.
+As the eldest son, he assisted his parents in agricultural activities to support the family during his primary and secondary education years.
+Despite these challenges, he consistently excelled academically, never ranking lower than first place from grades 2 to 10.
+He completed his secondary school certificate (SSC) from Satbarga High School and his higher secondary certificate (HSC) from Brahmanbaria Government College, achieving First Division in both examinations.

-Islam obtained B Sc Ag (Hon) and M Sc (Ag) degrees from the Bangladesh Agricultural University (BAU), securing First Position in the First Class in both the cases in order of merit.
-He went to Japan as a Japanese government scholar and did MS (1999) and PhD (2002) at Hokkaido University with distinction.
-Islam did Post-doc as an Alexander von Humboldt fellow (2007-2009) at University of Goettingen, Germany with Andreas von Tiedemann in the Division of Plant Pathology and Plant Protection.
-He has been awarded the Commonwealth Academic Staff Fellowship (March to May 2013) to work with Prof. Michele L. Clarke at the University of Nottingham, UK.
-He worked with Prof. Satoshi Tahara of Hokkaido University and Prof. Shinya Oba of Gifu University, Japan as a JSPS Postdoctoral (2003-2005) and JSPS Invitation Fellow (June–July 2015), respectively.
-He has also been awarded the prestigious US Fulbright Visiting Fellowship (September 2017 to June 2018) to work on development of a convenient molecular tool for diagnosing anthracnose diseases in asymptomatic strawberry plants with Prof. Daniel Panaccione at West Virginia University.
+Tofazzal earned his B.Sc.
+Ag (Honors) and M.Sc.
+(Ag) degrees from Bangladesh Agricultural University (BAU), securing First Position in the First Class on both occasions based on merit.
+He furthered his studies in Japan as a Japanese government scholar, completing his MS (1999) and PhD (2002) degrees at Hokkaido University with distinction under the guidance of Professor Satoshi Tahara, specializing in chemical ecology and natural products chemistry.

+Dr Tofazzal undertook a post-doctoral position as an Alexander von Humboldt fellow (2007-2009) at the University of Göttingen, Germany, specializing in molecular cross-talks between grapevine and downy mildew pathogen Plasmopara viticola under Andreas von Tiedemann's guidance.
+He was honored with the Commonwealth Academic Staff Fellowship (March to May 2013) to collaborate with Prof. Michele L. Clarke at the University of Nottingham, UK.
+During his career, he also collaborated with Prof. Satoshi Tahara of Hokkaido University and Prof. Shinya Oba of Gifu University, Japan, as a JSPS Postdoctoral fellow (2003-2005) and JSPS Invitation Fellow (June–July 2015), respectively.
+His achievements include being awarded the prestigious US Fulbright Visiting Fellowship (September 2017 to June 2018), during which he worked on developing a molecular tool for diagnosing anthracnose diseases in asymptomatic strawberry plants alongside Prof. Daniel Panaccione and Professor Mahfuzur Rahman at West Virginia University.
+Tofazzal also contributed as an international consultant across various organizations, including the Secretariat of the Pacific Community (SPC) spanning 22 Pacific Countries & Territories.

+Dr Tofazzal assumed the role of Visiting Professor at the Institute of Plant Protection of the Chinese Academy of Agricultural Sciences in China from 2021 to 2023.
+Additionally, he played a pivotal role in establishing the Asian Wheat Blast Research Center at Kobe University with Prof. Yukio Tosa while serving as a Visiting Professor from 2023 to 2024.